nxtlo/sain/README.md

-# sain
+# sain — Write safe Python code like Rust

-a dependency-free library which implements a few of Rust's core crates purely in Python.
+a dependency-free which implements Rust's core crates, purely, in Python.
-It offers a few of the core Rust features such as `Vec<T>`, `Result<T, E>`, `Option<T>` and more.
-See the equivalent type section below.
+Offering core Rust items such as `Vec<T>`, `Result<T, E>`, `Option<T>` and more.
+See the built-in types section below.

-Concrete `std` types are implemented.
-Check the [project documentation](https://nxtlo.github.io/sain/sain.html)

 ## Install